Description/Background

 - The Fossil

-pages uses a Tcl-like syntax. - drh likes Tcl. :-)
+th1pages uses a Tcl-like syntax. - drh likes Tcl. :-)

 Sections

-This repository is divided into the following sections/subdirectories, more or less following the fnest
+This repository is divided into the following sections/subdirectories, more or less following the fnest development steps:

 - examples/ : A Tcl programming tutorial and examples.